salveta/Trivial/README.md

 The game has the name Trivial, but insn't a trivial.
 Of course, can be similar.

 The project 'Trivial' was a final project in first course Programming Studies spepecialized in Multiplatform development.
-In 'Trivial' i have used all the features that we learned in the course (Arrays, loops, windowbuilder, buttons, database and socket to connect two players simultaneously)
+In 'Trivial' i have used all the features that we learned in the course (Arrays, loops, windowbuilder, buttons, database, socket to connect two players simultaneously...)

+This project was made with my friend Raúl García in pair programming.

 Feel free to play it!!!